-You are enrolled on a course of study leading to the award of a degree of the University of East London (UEL).
-As such, you are regarded as a student of the University of East London as well as Ain Shams university - faculty of engineering (ASU - FoE) and both institutions work together to ensure the quality and standards of the course on which you are registered.
+You are enrolled on a programme of study leading to the award of a degree of the University of East London (UEL).
+As such, you are regarded as a student of the University of East London as well as ASU- FoE and both institutions work together to ensure the quality and standards of the programme on which you are registered.
 The final responsibility for all quality assurance, validation and standards' matters rests with UEL.